Goodbye, Virginia (Part II)

 Then we headed to one of our favorite DC celebratory spots – the always-tasty Lauriol Plaza.
 I have a feeling it will be some time before I have fresh seafood enchiladas and frozen margaritas again!
 Although who knows – just thought I’d cover my bases.

 On our way back to Falls Church, we went to the Dupont Circle metro station.
-An older woman from somewhere in eastern Africa was completely terrified of the long, steep escalator at the station’s north entrance.
+An older woman from probably somewhere in east Africa was completely terrified of the long, steep escalator at the station’s north entrance.

 My husband offered her his hand as she negotiated boarding the escalator down, and it was a good thing; she placed her foot squarely on the seam in the step which almost caused her to fall.
 She held onto my husband’s shoulder with a death grip all the way down, much to his delight and that of her two better-balanced (and less fearful) female companions.
 We had a lot of laughs with them and it reminded me of the mild nausea I felt when I first saw the escalator at Rosslyn on medevac from my Peace Corps Volunteer service in April 2004.